CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 #### SYS.3.2.1.A5 Automatic updates of operating system and apps

 A process MUST be established for automatic updates of the operating system and the apps used.
 The updates MUST be tested.
 After the release, the updates MUST be rolled out in a timely manner.
 Already when selecting mobile devices to be procured, the institution MUST make sure that the manufacturer provides updates for the devices over the planned period of use.
-Older devices that are no longer supplied with current versions MUST be discarded and replaced with devices supported by the manufacturer.
+Older devices for which no more current versions are provided MUST be discarded and replaced with devices supported by the manufacturer.

 #### SYS.3.2.1.A6 privacy settings

 The access of apps and operating system to data and interfaces MUST be restricted appropriately.
 The privacy settings MUST be configured as restrictively as possible.
 In particular, access to the camera, microphone and geodata MUST be checked for compliance with the organization's privacy and security standards and restrictively configured or disabled.

 #### SYS.3.2.1.A7 Code of Conduct for Security Incidents [Specialists, Users]
 In general, all security incidents MUST be reported and handled.
-If devices are lost or if unauthorized changes to the device and software are detected, those responsible must immediately take suitable countermeasures.
+If devices are lost or if unauthorized changes to the device and software are detected, those responsible must immediately initiate suitable countermeasures.

 The possible consequences of safety-critical events MUST be investigated.
 Ultimately, all necessary action MUST be taken to rule out access to confidential and mission-critical information of the institution.